 Artist Track required course.
 In consultation with faculty and executive-track students, artists develop a live concert presentation that best utilizes their gifts as musicians, entertainers and communicators.
-Both on-campus showcases and public performances are presented throughout the semester.
+Both on-campus showcases and public performances presented throughout semester. are the